-- Recognizing there are multiple Agile approaches, this section is based on Scaled Agile Framework® (SAFe®) concepts (See Appendix C, Reference 7), which is widely used in industry today. - Recognizing that Agile development methodology is in use across a wide variety of programs and companies, this discussion is limited to contracts that would benefit from an EVMS; i.e., contracts that have some level of pre-defined goals or outcomes (requirements) tied to program events or milestones. - Commercial programs developing product to take to market are not addressed. - Level of Effort or staff augmentation contracts awarded in support of a government led initiative are not addressed.
+The content in this section is documented based on fundamental parameters.

+- Recognizing that Agile development methodology is in use across a wide variety of programs and companies, this discussion is limited to contracts that requires and would benefit from an EVMS, i.e., contracts that have some level of pre-defined goals or outcomes (requirements) tied to program events or milestones. - Each organization will determine the Product Backlog Change Management process.
+Best practices suggest an alignment between the engineering / Product Backlog change process with the EVMS Change Management Process. - Commercial programs developing product to take to market are not addressed. - LOE or staff augmentation contracts awarded in support of a government led initiative are not addressed.